Nature Together in Kempston

 Workshops

-Through hybrid sessions (part outdoor exploration, part indoor creative workshops) workshop participants will collect and transform natural materials into a creative exhibition and use tools such as carbon-mapping to show carbon’s journey and its climate impact – nurturing stronger community pride and environmental responsibility.
+Through hybrid sessions (part outdoor exploration, part indoor creative workshops) workshop participants will collect and transform natural materials into a creative exhibition.

 Background